shrushtikaza/gdsc-round-2/README.md

 Function 2 :

-1. Create Discord Application and a bot within it.
-2. Add bot to a guild (server).
-3. Connect written code to Discord.
-4. Create .env file with unique token of the bot.
+1. Set command prefix as '-' to ensure that music functionality occurs only with '-' followed by a command.
-5. Call music functionality, help to main discord functions code [discord_api.py]
+2. Call music functionality, help to main discord functions code [discord_api.py]